Miners lead FTSE to 1-week high, Meggitt surges

 Meggitt was the top riser on the FTSE 100 index, which climbed to its highest since early July and recouped most of its losses from Tuesday, when U.S. Federal Reserve Chair Janet Yellen voiced concern over valuations.

-On the economic front, the market showed little reaction to a report that Britain's unemployment rate fell to its lowest since late 2008 in the three months to May, while wages grew less than expected.
-Employment reports are usually watched for clues about the timing of an interest rate hike, although inflation and wage data are coming more into focus recently.
+On the economic front, the market showed little reaction to a report that Britain's unemployment rate fell to its lowest since late 2008 in the three months to May, but pay grew less than expected.
+Employment reports usually are closely watched for clues about the timing of a rate hike.
+ID:nL9N0MN00B]

 "The figures do not suggest any immediate change in MPC thinking, as the rise in average wages was somewhat subdued, admittedly influenced by unfavourable base effects," Nick Beecroft, senior market analyst at Saxo Capital Markets, said, referring to the Bank of England's Monetary Policy Committee.

 "I continue to expect a rate rise in Q4 2014."
-(Additional reporting by Francesco Canepa; Editing by Raissa Kasolowsky and Hugh Lawson)
+(Additional reporting by Francesco Canepa; Editing by Raissa Kasolowsky)